 When an Event is Completed, the Apply Q column is saved to DT_RESULT.INTERPRETED_QUALIFIER (and/or .VALIDATOR_QUALFIER) in combination with the other selected qualifiers (LAB_QUALIFIER, VALIDATOR_QUALIFIER and/or INTERPRETED_QUALIFIER).
 The Apply Q column is also saved by itself to DT_RESULT.DQM_QUALIFIERS.

-The Reason Code column is also available for editing.
+The Reason Code columns (reason_code, reason_code_2, and reason_code_3) are also available for editing.
 The reason code provides a short reference to a longer description of why that qualifier has been added to a result and is stored in the DQM_REASON_CODE column of the DT_RESULT table when a result record is qualified and in DT_RESULT_DQM.REASON_CODE.
 The reason codes available in the Rules tab's reason_code drop-down list are populated from RT_DQM_REASON.REASON_CODE.
+More information on Reason Code is discussed here.

 The Remark column is also available for editing.
 The remark describes what each rule does and is stored in the DQM_REMARK column of the DT_RESULT table when a result record is qualified.